-There are a lot of homemade Halloween bowling games but the goal of this one isn’t just to have fun knocking down a few ghosts ( although my son sure has had a blast!) it’s also about building fine motor skills, counting and making something together as siblings.
+There are a lot of homemade Halloween bowling games, but the goal of this one isn’t just to have fun knocking down a few ghosts ( although my son sure has had a blast!) it’s also about building fine motor skills, counting and making something together as siblings.

 - Gather your materials.
 You will need some empty water bottles, sticky back black foam, scissors, a few packages of cotton balls and a pumpkin ball.
+Buy this ball here.

 - Start by filling your bottles with cotton balls.
-My two year old and I worked together filling her bottle.
+My two-year-old and I worked together filling her bottle.
 This was a challenge for her and her fine motor skills.
 My son had no problem and happily filled his first bottle in a snap.

 - Make it a challenge for fast finishers.
 I decided to give my son a challenge and asked him to estimate how many cotton balls it takes to fill a bottle, then count to see the difference.

 - While your kids fill the bottles cut some eyes from the foam.
 This sticky back foam is great for crafts when you don’t want to wait for the glue to dry.